theochem/horton/doc/ref_dictionary.rst

     atomic number of a single atom.)

 :index:`log`
-    The screen logger of Horton (See horton.log.)
+    The screen logger of HORTON (See horton.log.)

 :index:`obasis`
     An orbital basis.